-It can be decomposed into four sequential transformations: translation, inversion, expansion and rotation, and a final translation, for details see \cite{vca}.
-Of these four steps only inversion is not trivial.
+It can be decomposed into four sequential transformations: translation, inversion, expansion and rotation, and a final translation, see Needham (1997).
+Of these only inversion is non-trivial.
 Conformality ensures that the mean curvature at each vertex vanishes, while only complex inversion (or a bilinear transformation) has the special property that it will map a circular arc into another circular arc.
-Given a dry 2D foam structure at equilibrium, inversion will therefore produce a new equilibrium structure; this was discussed by Weaire \cite{decoration} who used it to provide a neat proof of the Decoration Theorem.
+Given a dry 2D foam structure at equilibrium, inversion will therefore produce a new equilibrium structure; this was discussed by Weaire (1999) who used it to provide a neat proof of the Decoration Theorem.

-What we refer to as a quasi 2D foam is a foam consisting of a single layer of bubbles trapped between a pair of narrowly separated, parallel, glass plates \cite{dhbook} - such a confining geometry is known as a Hele-Shaw cell.
-Provided the separation of the glass plates is below a critical value the quasi 2D foam is a good approximation to a 2D foam, i.e. the equilibrium conditions for 2D foams as stated above - Plateau's law and the Laplace-Young relation - also apply to quasi 2D foams to a good approximation.
-If the separation of the plates is greater than this critical thickness the bubbles undergo a three dimensional instability and the foam is no longer a monolayer \cite{instability}.

-It is important to remember that the boundaries between bubbles in such quasi 2D foams are indeed 2D soap films and not 1D edges as they are often approximated.
+A quasi 2D foam can be realised by sandwiching a single layer of bubbles between a pair of narrowly separated glass plates(Hele-Shaw cell).
 In the ideal case, if all the bubbles trapped in the Hele-Shaw cell have the same volume (monodisperse), then an ordered quasi 2D foam can be realised.
 Upon viewing the Hele-Shaw cell from above (i.e. from the direction perpendicular to the plates) the bubbles are observed to form a honeycomb structure.